rusty-electron/ml_deployment/data-sources.md

   * TensorFlow Serving: Yes, see [TensorFlow Serving with Docker  |  TFX](https://www.tensorflow.org/tfx/serving/docker)
   * TorchServe: Yes, it offer documentation for preparing docker images as well as scripts for building docker images.
 See [here](https://github.com/pytorch/serve/tree/master/docker) for details.
   * Vertex AI: Yes, see [Custom containers overview  |  Vertex AI  |  Google Cloud](https://cloud.google.com/vertex-ai/docs/training/containers-overview)

-* Offline batch processing/Request batching: it refers to performing predictions on a batch of data in a scheduled, non-interactive, and often offline manner.
+### Offline batch processing/Request batching

+it refers to performing predictions on a batch of data in a scheduled, non-interactive, and often offline manner.
 Some models are not deployed for real-time applications, they can utilize the parallelizing capabilities of hardware accelerators to wait for a batch of requests to accumulate and then complete them together. [[2]](#References)

   * AWS SageMaker: Yes, see [Batch Transform - Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html).
   * Azure ML: Yes, see [Deploy machine learning models in production environments - Cloud Adoption Framework | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/innovate/best-practices/ml-deployment-inference#architectural-considerations)